kathykwon/printing/README.md

 2. Run `printing -h` for help.

 # Quick start
 `printing price --symbol aapl` will display the price information for AAPL.

+`printing options --symbol tsla --type call --date 2024-07-19 --count 10` will display 10 options information for tesla calls on that date